 How To Choose Dates

-I have purchased both and I prefer to buy the one with seeds.
-Here is the reason.
+There are also options: with seeds or without seeds.
+I have purchased both, but I prefer to buy the ones with seeds.
+Here is the reason why.

 How To Eat Dates

-When you get the munchies, eat a couple pieces with warm tea or black coffee and you will feel satisfied and calm.
+Just eat as it is!
+When you get the munchies, eat some pieces with warm tea or black coffee, and you will feel satisfied and calm.